-- Feedback: this should be about challenging tasks or goals and given sparingly it needs to be meaningful.
+• Feedback: this should be about challenging tasks or goals and given sparingly - it needs to be meaningful.
 It is more important to give feedback about what is right than what is wrong.
-It is essential to be specific and, where possible, compare what students are doing right now with what they have done wrong before this highlights their progress.
-It should encourage them and not threaten their self-esteem. - Metacognitive and self regulation strategies: teaching must encourage learners to make their thinking about learning more explicit in the classroom.
-Students should be planning activities as well as monitoring and evaluating their own learning. - Peer tutoring/peer assisted learning: working in pairs or small groups means students provide explicit teaching support for their peers.
+It is essential to be specific and, where possible, compare what students are doing right now with what they have done wrong before - this highlights their progress.
+It should encourage them and not threaten their self-esteem.

+- Metacognitive and self regulation strategies: teaching must encourage learners to make their thinking about learning more explicit in the classroom.
+Students should be planning activities as well as monitoring and evaluating their own learning. - Explicit vocabulary instruction: Directly addressing literacy gaps for pupil premium students by making implicit elements of writing (e.g. essay planning and grammar moves) explicit. - Peer tutoring/peer assisted learning: working in pairs or small groups means students provide explicit teaching support for their peers.
 This commonly has students take on the responsibilities of teaching and evaluating the success of the learning.